cliffordwilliam/full-stack-markdown-book/_posts/2024-08-09-introduction-to-web-development.md

 Tips:
 - You have to build to learn, do not rely on tutorials.
 The real world does not have tutorials at work.
 - Cooperate with someone else, this makes debugging easier.
-- Learn from other`s code, learn why people do things the way they do and learn what is good and bad code.
+- Learn from other's code, learn why people do things the way they do and learn what is good and bad code.
 - Do small projects constantly in this phase, your goal is experience.

 ### Phase 3: The Desert of Despair